MicrosoftDocs/power-automate-docs/articles/process-advisor-analyze.md

 - Analysis happens at the process level for all recordings that are ready to be analyzed.
 - Pay attention to the recording status, which you can find under the **Status** column of the **Recordings** pane, only recordings with specific status will be considered for analysis.

-Here's a short video on how to navigate the analyze feature: [Analyze feature](https://go.microsoft.com/fwlink/?linkid=2147426)
+Here's a short video on how to view analytics using process advisor: [Analyze feature](https://go.microsoft.com/fwlink/?linkid=2147426)

 ## Recording status